 Choice of competent authority

-Whichever competent authority you choose, you will acquire rights of practice similar to that legal profession (including the right to do the work reserved to the local profession in that jurisdiction, subject to certain restrictions in specified proceedings) and you will be subject to the rules, regulation and discipline of that competent authority.
+Whichever competent authority you choose, you will acquire the rights of practice and the restrictions similar to that legal profession (including the right to do the work reserved to the local profession in that jurisdiction, subject to certain restrictions in specified proceedings) and you will be subject to the rules, regulation and discipline of that competent authority.

 To apply to become an REL with us, you must first register an account on mySRA.
 You will then be able to access the application form online.

-In order to register, you will need to get a certificate of attestation from your home Bar(s) or law society.
-This must state:
+A certificate of attestation from your home Bar(s) or law society must state:

 - that there are no disciplinary orders or pending proceedings against you (or if there are, the certificate should provide details).

 In order to comply with our rules, you must disclose any information in relation to your disciplinary record, character or suitability that is relevant to your application.

 You must renew your registration as an REL each year by 1 November – you will be invited to do this at the beginning of October as part of our annual renewals exercise.
 There is a fee payable for this and you can read more about our fees.